Mastering SwiftData: The Future of Data Persistence in SwiftUI

 1️⃣ Add SwiftData to Your Project

-To start using SwiftData, ensure your project targets iOS 17 or macOS 14 and import SwiftData
+To start using SwiftData, ensure your project targets iOS 17 or macOS 14 and import SwiftData.

-2️⃣ Define a SwiftData Model
+import SwiftData2️⃣ Define a SwiftData Model

-In SwiftData, you create models using Swift’s struct or class types with the @Model
+In SwiftData, you create models using Swift’s struct or class types with the @Model macro.

 import SwiftData